 It is the year 1298.
 A sailor from Venice named Rustichello is in a jail in Genoa, listening to incredible stories from a fellow prisoner.
-Rustichello and the other man were captured in a sea battle between Genoa and Venice, two Italian city-states at war over control over trade routes in the Mediterranean Sea.
-The fellow prisoner described a twenty-four year journey, during which he worked for a rich and powerful ruler in a faraway land we now call China.
-Rustichello wrote romance novels before he went to sea, so he used his talents to compile a book he called Description of the World.
+Rustichello and the other man were captured in a sea battle between Genoa and Venice, two Italian city-states at war over control of trade routes in the Mediterranean Sea.
+The other prisoner described a twenty-four year journey, during which he worked for a rich and powerful ruler in a faraway land we now call China.
+Before he went to sea, Rustichello was an experienced writer of romance novels, so he was perfectly suited to compile the stories of his fellow prisoner.
+And he did so in a book he called Description of the World.
 It is better known, however, as the Travels of Marco Polo.

 Soon after the Polos returned home, Venice went to war with the rival city-state of Genoa.
-Marco Polo went to sea, but he was captured by Genoa and put in the prison where he met Rustichello.
+Marco Polo went to sea to protect his city, but he was captured by Genoa and put in the prison where he met Rustichello.

-The Description of the World was written before the invention of the printing press, so copies were made by hand.
-The book delighted its readers and stimulated interest in China and the Silk Road.
-Two centuries later, Christopher Columbus studied the book closely before beginning his journey in 1492 to what he thought would be Asia.
+Rustichello wrote Description of the World before the invention of the printing press, so copies were made by hand.
+The book delighted its readers and stimulated interest in China and the cultures along the Silk Road.
+Christopher Columbus owned a copy and studied it closely before beginning his journey in 1492 to what he thought would be China.

 Some observers saw Marco Polo as an astute observer with a keen memory.
 Some of his most fantastic claims are easy for us to understand today.
-Marco Polo described paper money, which was unknown in Venice, but had been used by the Chinese for more than a thousand years.
+Marco Polo described paper money, unknown in Venice, but which had been used by the Chinese for more than a thousand years.
 He described a spring that gushed a stream of oil.
-The oil could not be tasted, but it was good for burning.
-Marco may have been describing petroleum oil, which is used to make gasoline, plastic and other products.
+The oil was said to be tasteless, but good for burning.
+Marco may have been describing petroleum, or crude oil, which is now used to make gasoline, plastic and other products.